About Robert H. "Bob" Miller

 Fortunately, I wound up in a creative segment of the business world, which provided me the opportunity to travel the globe and stimulated my interest in world history.
 It also opened avenues into entertainment and politics.
 I found a home in the fashion industry and served as President of Charles of the Ritz Group, Ltd., then a wholly owned subsidiary of Squibb Corporation, where I also served on its Board of Directors.
 Here, I was deeply involved with well-known fashion designers, Yves Saint Laurent and Gianni Versace; Hollywood stars, Linda Evans and John Forsythe; and because of the success of the perfume, Opium, wound up in Washington meeting with senators, representatives and administration officials to obtain relief from gray market goods flooding the United States in the early 1980’s.

 After my retirement, I wrote two novels based on my many years of experience in the fashion industry, and continually pursued my interest in history.
-Following a short break to write a non-fiction book on the relationship of taxes and jobs, I spent much of my time these past several years studying the biblical account of the rise of Christianity from the varying narratives of religion, history and archaeology.
+Following a short break to write a non-fiction book on the relationship of taxes and jobs, I spent much of my time studying the biblical account of the rise of Christianity from the varying narratives of religion, history and archaeology.
 The results of that research were a source of information and inspiration for my wife, Leslie Schweitzer Miller, in writing her first novel, DISCOVERY.

 OPIUM and the Gray Market